Phoenix Assault & Battery Attorney

 Assault and battery in the state of Arizona refers to the crime of threatening, attempting or succeeding in intentionally injuring another person.
 It is a criminal charge prosecutors commonly bring after fights, brawls and domestic violence.
-The victim of assault and battery could suffer significant personal injuries as well as emotional and mental damages.
+The victim of assault and battery could suffer significant personal injuries and physical harm as well as emotional and mental damages.
 At Gallagher & Kennedy, our Phoenix assault and battery lawyers support the rights of victims during civil lawsuits against perpetrators.
-If you are a victim of assault and battery in Phoenix, Arizona, request a free consultation with one of our attorneys at (602) 530-8400.
-The law may entitle you to financial compensation.
+If you are a victim of assault and battery in Phoenix, Arizona, request a free consultation with one of our experienced Phoenix personal injury lawyers at (602) 530-8400.
+Arizona law may entitle you to financial compensation.

 - We have more than 40 years of Arizona personal injury practice area experience.

-- We have earned recognition for our firm’s workplace culture, helping us retain top legal talent.
+- We have earned recognition for our Arizona law firm’s workplace culture, helping us retain top legal talent.

 - We have proven our abilities to conquer even the most challenging cases.